xelatihy/yocto-gl/readme.md

 For image loading and saving, Yocto/GL depends on `stb_image.h`, `stb_image_write.h`, `stb_image_resize.h` and `tinyexr.h`.
 These features
 can be disabled by defining YGL_IMAGEIO to 0 before including this file.
-If these features are useful, then the implementation files need to included in the manner described by the respective libraries.
-To simplify builds, we provide a file that builds these libraries, `stb_image.cpp`.

 To support Khronos glTF, Yocto/GL depends on `json.hpp`.
-This feature can be disabled by defining YGL_GLTF to 0 before including this file.

-To support SVG, Yocto/GL depends on `nanosvg.h`.
-This feature can be disabled by defining YGL_SVG to 0 before including this file.
+All dependencies are included in the distribution.

 OpenGL utilities include the OpenGL libraries, use GLEW on Windows/Linux, GLFW for windows handling and Dear ImGui for UI support.